January 24, 2022

 This method works by using submetering to create billing factors for RUBS.
 You could just do standard RUBS, but a hybrid method works better because it provides a more accurate allocation.

 If this is true for your property, you could try to divide the property into two different billing methods: RUBS and submetering, for instance.
-However, there’s a better way to handle this.
+However, allocation by metered deduction is a better way to go for this scenario.

 How Metered Deduction Works